Join our community of websites already using SEOJuice to automate the boring SEO work.

 Image-focused AI ingestion |

-Tip: paste these strings into a log-analysis filter or
+Tip: paste these strings into a log filter or

 Your server logs already know which AI crawlers hit you yesterday.
-You just have to filter the noise.
-Grab a raw access log and pipe it through grep (or any log-viewer) with these regex patterns.
-Each one matches the official user-agent string, so you'll see exact timestamps, URLs fetched, and status codes.
+Grab a raw access log and pipe it through grep.
+Each pattern matches the official user-agent string, so you'll see exact timestamps, URLs fetched, and status codes.

 # GPTBot (OpenAI)